duyoji/rust-workshop-for-intro-to-rust/README.md

 - [ ] Translate below JavaScript code into Rust.
+  - In order to run your program with `cargo run`, you need to create `main.rs` and a function named `main` in the file.
   - Hint: If you stuck with something from above code, you can refer [slides of this lecture](https://docs.google.com/presentation/d/1aG7Uq4D9LPW7FKsi6ImRQ2_SabCbOJcDhABhkb9-vao/edit?usp=sharing).
 - [ ] Difine type of return value and arugments on each function/method.
 - [ ] Write tests for each function/method.